BluetoothFishTagging/Server-Cloud/aws_rds.md

  - Node.js:

-   1. In your .env file, add:
+   1. To run locally, in your .env file, add:

       ```bash
       HOST=YOUR_DB_ENDPOINT